-11. ANTI-BULLYING POLICY
+ANTI-BULLYING POLICY

-In accordance with the requirements of the Education (Welfare) Act 2000 and the code of behaviour guidelines issued by the NEWB, the Board of Management of Killaloe Convent Primary School has adopted the following anti-bullying policy within the framework of the school's overall code of behaviour.
+In accordance with the requirements of the Education (Welfare) Act 2000 and the code of behaviour guidelines issued by the NEWB, the Board of Management of the Convent Primary School has adopted the following anti-bullying policy within the framework of the school's overall Code of Behaviour.
 This policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools.

-11.1 Best Practice in the Prevention of Bullying Behaviour
+Best Practice in the Prevention of Bullying Behaviour